Development Tips and Tricks

 - You should now be able to install Entando using the static IP.
 If your Entando installation stalled during startup, and was previously configured with a static IP, it should continue initializing as soon as the external address is functional again.

 # Option 4: Reinstall Entando

 We're including this option because it works and requires no additional configuration.
-If you plan to regularly work with Entando we recommend developing against a centralized and shared Kubernetes instance rather than running a full stack locally.
-If you require a local cluster we recommend using option 1 or 2.
+If you work with Entando regularly, we recommend developing in a centralized and shared Kubernetes instance rather than running a full stack locally.
+If you require a local cluster, we recommend using option 1 or 2.

 # Multipass with VirtualBox

 Q: How do I run Multipass with VirtualBox?

 A: Multipass supports the use of VirtualBox on Windows as an alternative to Hyper-V. Refer to the Multipass documentation for VirtualBox configuration instructions.